yuandra/resbaz-cookbook/sites/hobart.md

 ### Draft schedule

 Days 1 and 2 are effectively a couple of Software Carpentry workshops running simultaneously.
 Day 3 is then the "bazaar", with elective classes on all sorts of different digital research tools and techniques.
-We could offer tickets to all three days or just the final day.
+People will be able to register for all 3 days or just the final day.

 | Time          | Tue 31 Jan         | Wed 1 Feb          | Thu 2 Feb          |
 | :--           | :--                | :--                | :--                |